-Travel in Amsterdam by Tram is not only fun, it is also cheap and very convenient.
+Travelling in Amsterdam by tram is not only fun, it is also cheap and very convenient.
 In fact, it is one of the best and fastest ways to get around Amsterdam.
-The trams in Amsterdam are quite distinctive.
-Decked in white and blue, they have bells that ring out to cyclists and pedestrians in the vicinity to grab their attention.
-With a fleet of 200 trams distributed across 15 tram routes, the Amsterdam Tram service is the largest tram network in Netherlands.
-It is operated by the GVB and has a track length of about 200 kilometers, with a route length of about 80.5 kilometers.
+The trams in Amsterdam are very distinctive.
+They are painted white and blue and have bells that ring to attract the attention of cyclists and pedestrians.
+With a fleet of 200 trams on 15 tram lines, Amsterdam Tram is the largest tram network in the Netherlands.
+It is operated by GVB and has a track length of about 200 kilometres, with a route length of about 80.5 kilometres.

 The Amsterdam Tram Routes and Map

-Amsterdam’s Central Station is where most of the trams terminate.
-Apart from the central station, there are two more stations that are just walking distance from the Central Station.
-One situated on the eastern side and the other on the western side of the station.
-All trams coming from either of the stations, pass through the center of the city on their way to the different districts and neighbourhoods of Amsterdam.
-There are various tram stops in the city center, located close to various attractions of the city.
-This allows people to look at the sights of Amsterdam, in a pocket friendly manner.
-The tram routes as of 2015, are as follows:
+Amsterdam’s Central Station is where most trams end.
+Apart from Central Station, there are two other stations within walking distance of Central Station.
+One is on the east side and the other on the west side of the station.
+All trams coming from these two stations pass through the centre of the city on their way to the various districts and neighbourhoods of Amsterdam.
+There are several tram stops in the city centre that are located near various attractions in the city.
+This allows people to see the sights of Amsterdam in a pocket-friendly way.
+The tram routes as of 2015 are as follows:

 - 1 – Centraal Station – Leidseplein – Surinameplein – Station Lelylaan – Osdorp De Aker (Matterhorn)